kiwix/kiwix-js/TESTS.md

 End-to-end (e2e) tests are implemented with Selenium WebDriver, which in turn uses Mocha as the testing framework.
 The tests can be found in the `tests` directory, and are implemented as ES6 modules.
 Each test consists of a runner for a specified browser (e.g. `microsoftEdge.e2e.runner.js`) which in turn imports one or more specification test suites
 (e.g. `legacy-ray_charles.e2e.spec.js`).
-The test suites load a specific ZOM archive, and undertake tests in both JQuery and ServiceWorker modes.
+The test suites load a specific ZIM archive, and undertake tests in both JQuery and ServiceWorker modes.
+Each ZIM tested should have its own
+`e2e.spec.js` suite.

-These tests are run automatically on every push and pull requests by the GitHub Actions runner `CI.yml` (in the `.github/workflows` directory).
+These tests are run automatically on every push and pull request by the GitHub Actions runner `CI.yml` (in the `.github/workflows` directory).
 They can also be run locally with the following procedure:

 * Ensure you have installed the dependencies (`npm install` in the project root);